shopware/docs/guides/hosting/performance/performance-tweaks.md

 ## Disable Symfony Secrets

-Symfony (the used web framework of Shopware) has a secret implementation.
-That allows to encrypt environment variables and decrypt them on the fly.
-If you don't use Symfony Secrets, you can disable this complete behaviour which saves some CPU cycles while booting the Application.
+Symfony has a [secret](https://symfony.com/doc/current/configuration/secrets.html) implementation.
+That allows the encryption of environment variables and their decryption on the fly.
+If you don't use Symfony Secrets, you can disable this complete behavior, saving some CPU cycles while booting the Application.

 ```yaml
 framework: